indigo-dc/ansible-role-cvmfs-server/README.md

 To Install CernVM FS Client: https://github.com/indigo-dc/ansible-role-cvmfs-client

-To Create a CernVM Replica: https://github.com/mtangaro/ansible-role-cvmfs-replica (on-going)

-This role has been create to be general, but it is used to create Galaxy Reference Data read-only repository.
-To populate Stratum Zero repository with Reference data: https://github.com/indigo-dc/Reference-data-galaxycloud-repository
+This role has been created to be general, but it is used to create Galaxy Reference Data read-only repository.

 ### Development